Insect Pinning Class: Purple Spotted Butterfly

 For more information surrounding tickets or the class itself, please email us at Info@PaxtonGate.com

-Absolutely!
-Just make sure they have the confirmation email with them, whether it's saved on their phone or printed out, and that they bring a valid form of ID for verification purposes.
+5. When they arrive at the class, make sure they have the confirmation email with them, either saved on their phone or printed out, and that they bring a valid form of ID for verification purposes.

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.